rizkicahya-ramdani/TodoList-MERN/README.md

 A simple and modern Todo List application built using the **MERN Stack**.

 > Currently in development.
-Focused on frontend with React + TypeScript + Tailwind CSS.
+Focused on frontend with React + Vite + TypeScript + Tailwind CSS.

 ## 🔧 Tech Stack